 FORT PICKETT, VA. --

-Marines with Combat Logistics Battalion 22, 22nd Marine Expeditionary Unit, conducted a humanitarian assistance and disaster relief training exercise aboard Fort Pickett, Va., Dec.
-12, 2010.
+Marines from Combat Logistics Battalion 22, 22nd Marine Expeditionary Unit, conducted noncombatant evacuation operations training during an exercise aboard Fort Pickett, Va., Dec.
+11, 2010.

-The CLB participated in a two-week training exercise at Ft.
-Pickett, Va., in preparation for their upcoming deployment with the 22nd MEU.
+The CLB is participating in a two-week training exercise at Ft.
+Pickett, Va., in preparation for their upcoming deployment with the 22nd MEU in 2011.

 The 22nd MEU is a multi-mission capable force comprised of Aviation Combat Element, Marine Tilt Rotor Squadron 263 (Reinforced); Logistics Combat Element, Combat Logistics Battalion 22; Ground Combat Element, Battalion Landing Team, 2nd Battalion, 2nd Marine Regiment; and its command element.

 Marine Expeditionary Units are the Marine Corps' smallest permanent Marine Air-Ground Task Force, commanded by a colonel and comprised of approximately 2,200 Marines and sailors ready to provide immediate response capabilities in a hostile or crisis mission.
 While deployed, each MEU also incorporates two KC-130 aircraft available from the continental U.S. to support the unit's operations abroad.

 There are seven U.S. Marine Expeditionary Units located around the world with one in Okinawa, Japan, and three on each continental coast of the United States.